rain991/14214214/README.md

 Each bullet hit to our ship decrease lives by 1 till we lose all of them

 ## Requirements

+## Functional Requirements
+#### Game Initialization:
+The game should initialize correctly with the player having 5 lives.
+Aliens should be placed in their starting positions.
+#### Player Controls:
+The player should be able to move left by function implemented from GameEngine.
+The player should be able to move right uby function implemented from GameEngine.
+#### Alien Behavior:
+Aliens should shoot bullets every four seconds.
+Aliens should be eliminated when hit by the player's bullets.
+#### Collision Detection:
+The game should detect collisions between the player's bullets and aliens.
+The game should detect collisions between aliens' bullets and the player's ship.
+#### Player Health:
+The player's health should decrease by 1 for each bullet hit.
+The game should end when the player's health reaches 0.
+#### Game Display:
+The game state should be displayed correctly.

+## Non-Functional Requirements
+#### Performance:
+The game should run smoothly without noticeable lag.
+The game should respond to player inputs without delay (not counting iteration delay).
+#### Usability:
+The game controls should be intuitive and easy to use.

+#### Portability:
+The game should run on any system with JDK installed.
+Reccomended
+#### Reliability:
+The game should handle invalid inputs gracefully.
+The game should not crash during normal operation.

 To run the Space Invaders Java game, you need:

 Java Development Kit (JDK):